Regan Walker

 1 Tablespoon whole allspice

-Let it simmer very slowly for 4 to 6 hours.
+Combine the ingredients and let the wassail simmer very slowly for 2 hours.
 You can add water if it evaporates too much.
 Your home will smell wonderful!
-Serve warm, garnish with orange slices.
+Adding brandy or sherry will make it an adult drink, of course.
+Serve warm, garnished with orange slices.
+This wonderful tradition is in all my Christmas stories!

 Eggnog